 A heart murmur occurs when there's turbulence in the blood as it flows through the heart.
 The murmur is audible as a whooshing or swishing sound that occurs during the normal cycle of the heartbeat.

 Murmurs are graded on a scale of 1 through 6, based on intensity or loudness.
 A louder murmur indicates more turbulence, and the loudest is audible in multiple places on the cat.
 A softer murmur may only be detectable in one place.
 It's important to know, however, that the grade of the heart murmur does not indicate the severity of the condition.

 Additionally, the heart murmur may be constant, which means it's always audible at the same level of intensity or always sounds the same.
 On the other hand, a feline heart murmur may be dynamic, changing in intensity from time to time.

 There are many different conditions that can cause a heart murmur in a cat.
-Some of these conditions are serious and can be life-threatening.
+Some of these are serious and potentially life-threatening.
 Others are benign, not related to a disease, and may not affect your cat's health.

-- Heart murmurs in cats can be related to congenital heart diseases, such as pulmonic stenosis or patent ductus arteriosus (PDA).
+Heart murmurs in cats may be related to structural heart disease.
+Your cat may have been born with a heart defect—known as congenital heart disease—such as pulmonic stenosis or patent ductus arteriosus.

-In cats, heart murmurs are usually best evaluated with an echocardiogram, an ultrasonic examination of the heart.
-It allows the veterinarian to assess the heart muscle, the individual chambers of the heart, the valves of the heart, and other critical structures within the heart.
+In cats, heart murmurs are usually best evaluated with an echocardiogram.
+This ultrasonic examination allows the veterinarian to assess your cat's heart muscle and other critical structures to obtain an accurate diagnosis.

-Though some cat owners elect to wait and do nothing other than observing their cat if she is otherwise acting normally, this may not a wise course of action.
-Cardiomyopathies (diseases of the heart muscle) and some of the other heart diseases associated with a heart murmur can develop severe and life-threatening signs very quickly.
-In some cases, even sudden death may occur.
+Although a cat owner may decide to wait and do nothing other than observing his cat, this may not be a wise course of action.
+Cardiomyopathies and some other heart diseases associated with a murmur can develop into severe, life-threatening conditions very quickly.
+In some cases, sudden death may even occur.